Styx (band): Continued touring, The Mission, Crash of the Crown, and Circling from Above (2010–present)

 In February 2017, it was announced that Styx and REO Speedwagon would join forces in a tour entitled "United We Rock" with special guest Felder, which was in large concert venues throughout the US.
 On April 21, 2017, Styx announced a studio album entitled The Mission, simultaneously releasing the single "Gone Gone Gone".
 The album was released on June 16, 2017, and is a concept album about a mission to Mars.

-On April 7, 2021, Styx announced via social media that they would be releasing an EP titled The Same Stardust EP, which would feature two new tracks, as well as some live recordings.
-The EP was released on vinyl on June 12, 2021 exclusively in indie record stores as a part of RSD Drops for Record Store Day 2021.
+On April 7, 2021, Styx announced via social media that they would be releasing an EP titled The Same Stardust, which would feature two new tracks, as well as some live recordings.
+The EP was released on vinyl on June 12, 2021, exclusively in indie record stores as a part of RSD Drops for Record Store Day 2021.
 This is the first Styx release to use their original band logo since The Complete Wooden Nickel Recordings in 2005.

 From April 30, 2021, through May 5, 2021, Styx posted artwork on social media that included a countdown in the corner that would eventually lead to the revealing of their new album Crash of the Crown, revealed on May 6, 2021.
 With the reveal, they released the album's title track on streaming platforms.
 The Prog Report reviewed the album saying it "stands as one of the very finest in their catalogue."

-Crash of the Crown reached Number 1 in Rock on Amazon after release.
+Despite positive reviews, Crash of the Crown charted for only one week on the Billboard 200, peaking at 114.

 After first producing The Mission and Crash of the Crown and joining Styx on stage in Las Vegas to play The Mission in its entirety on January 23, 2019, guitarist Will Evankovich joined Styx for their 2021 summer tour that found them back on the road.

-On June 5, 2022 Styx was inducted into the Illinois Rock & Roll Museum Hall of Fame.
+On June 5, 2022, Styx was inducted into the Illinois Rock & Roll Museum Hall of Fame.
 That same night Dennis DeYoung was additionally inducted as a songwriter.